What Is IP Address Interference And How Can It Be Fixed?

 Now you know what IP address conflict is, how two devices can get the same IP address, and how to resolve duplicate IP interference.

-Often this is not the case with home networks unless you have a fixed IP.
+This is often not the case with home networks unless you have a fixed IP.
 If you have a recurring IP problem, you can usually resolve the issue by setting up IP allocation via DHCP for all devices.

 We hope you find this tutorial interesting.
 Share your experience and views on IP address interference issues.